 Technology is the way forward

 Technology has taken over and transformed innumerable aspects of our lives.
-For example, 47% of US jobs, including doctors and accountants, will be automated soon enough.
+For example, 80% of the US workforce will have at least 10% of their tasks affected by AI.
 Using replays in sports is just another aspect in which technology is changing older methods to make things better.
 In fact, technological developments in sports have exploded in recent years, improving player`s abilities.
-It`s only natural that the latest technology leap will also increase the use of replays, affecting referee calls.
+It`s only natural that the latest technology leap will also increase the use of replays, enhancing the accuracy of referee calls.
 It`s the natural evolution of sports.
 Replays are here to make games fairer, and they should be embraced.

 It’s the right thing to do

 Choosing between longer games with no referee mistakes or shorter games with controversies and referee mistakes is easy; it has to be the first option, simply because it`s fairer.
 Professional teams, players and coaches work hard all season (and pre-season) and don’t deserve to be sent home over one bad call.
-It should be prevented if possible.
 The damage caused by extending sports games by a few minutes is relatively small compared to the damage when a game or even a season is decided over a bad call.
 Thus, implementing replays is the right thing to do.

 They won’t make sports substantially slower.